jetcharge/ReactGraphQl_basic/README.md

 ### How to Start the Program
 There are two separate processes that need to run locally on your machine.
 You can run them from separate terminals:

 #### GraphQL
-Change into the graphql sub folder and type `nodemon graphql.js`.
-This executes the graphql.js file, and monitors it for any changes, reloading the graphql server when any files in this folder change.
+Change into the graphql sub folder and type `node graphql.js`.

 To verify GraphQL works, visit localhost:4000 in your browser.
 If it is installed and working you will see a window titled `Playground - ...`.